Opentrons/Protocols/protocols/51df08/README.md

     * Assay

 ## Description
-This protocol performs a mass spec sample prep on up to 63 samples on a custom 72-sample slide mount (the top row of 9 wells are left blank).
-Samples are taken from and filled in the slides down the columns, then across the rows.
+This protocol performs a mass spec sample prep on up to 10 samples with up to 5 antibodies on up to 2 custom 72-sample slide mounts (the top row of 9 wells are left blank).
+Samples and antibodies should be loaded in their respective tuberacks down the columns and then across the rows.
+Samples and antibodies are filled in the slides down the first column of each slide, then up the second, and finally down the third column.
 For more detailed sample and reagent setup, please see below.

 ---
 ![Materials Needed](https://s3.amazonaws.com/opentrons-protocol-library-website/custom-README-images/001-General+Headings/materials.png)